goblint/analyzer/docs/developer-guide/releasing.md

 ### For each prerun

+1. Update opam pins:

+    1. Make sure you have the same `goblint-cil` version pinned as `goblint.opam` specifies.
+    2. Unpin `zarith.1.12-gob0`, because Gobview compatibility is not required.

-1. Make sure you have nothing valuable that would be deleted by `make clean`.
+2. Make sure you have nothing valuable that would be deleted by `make clean`.
-2. Delete git tag from previous prerun: `git tag -d svcompXY`.
+3. Delete git tag from previous prerun: `git tag -d svcompXY`.
-3. Create archive: `./sv-comp/archive.sh`.
+4. Create archive: `./sv-comp/archive.sh`.

     The resulting archive is `sv-comp/goblint.zip`.

-4. Check unextracted archive in latest SV-COMP container image: <https://gitlab.com/sosy-lab/benchmarking/competition-scripts/#container-image>.
+5. Check unextracted archive in latest SV-COMP container image: <https://gitlab.com/sosy-lab/benchmarking/competition-scripts/#container-image>.

     Inside Docker: